Quantcast

 Sir Kenny Dalglish

-King Kenny arrived at Anfield from Celtic in 1978 and, after seven successful years as a player, was appointed as successor to manager Joe Fagan who retired after the Heysel tragedy.
-But Dalglish’s playing days were not over, and as player-manager he won the Double in his first season in charge.
+After seven successful years as a player, in 1985 Dalglish was appointed as successor to manager Joe Fagan who retired after the Heysel tragedy.

 Dalglish hung up his boots in 1987 at the age of 36.
 He signed John Barnes, Peter Beardsley and John Aldridge to help strengthen the Liverpool attack.